sirMerr/ci-announcer/README.md

   I decided not to use the `log.txt` option because it did not have the ANSI and Unicode, and I wanted to be able to use them in my markers in case a test had the key words by themselves or in case I'd want to add emphasis to them later.
 I didn't use the second one because I wanted to be able to stop polling if I had already found the markers, as to not make unecessary calls.

-- I used typescript with Probot, which was still somewhat in beta so there were a few definitions missing and no default generator for typescript with probot (although that wasn't too much of an issue).
-I do feel like I could have not used typescript, and would have saved some time.
+- I used typescript with Probot, which was still somewhat in beta so there were a few definitions missing and no default generator for TypeScript with Probot, but it did not cause a problem.
+Although I do feel like I could have not used typescript, and would have saved some time.

 ## Next steps